Value Metadata

 Introduction

 Value metadata are data about data.
-They are stored as a part of the values and can contain additional information.
+They are stored as a part of the values and can contain additional information about creation, modification or provenance of these values.

-Note, that value metadata are replacement MetadataType which was used for objects and assignments.
+Value metadata (ValueMetadataType) are replacement for MetadataType which was used for objects and assignments.
+See MetadataType and Value Metadata for details.

 Usages